|

 publications including The Nation and the Los Angeles Daily Journal.
 She is a graduate of

-writing residencies at Hedgebrook, Mesa Refuge and the Anderson Center and a writers grant from the
+awarded writing residencies at Hedgebrook, Mesa Refuge and the Anderson Center and a writers

-California State Library.
-Her essay on facing her husband’s illness was selected by the American
+grant from the California State Library.
+Her essay on facing her husband’s illness was selected

-Library Association for publication in Woman’s Day, and she was selected as a 2010 Library Laureate
+by the American Library Association for publication in Woman’s Day, and she was selected as a

-by the San Francisco Public Library.
-She lives in San Francisco where she teaches writing
+2010 Library Laureate by the San Francisco Public Library.
+She lives in San Francisco where she

 had a love for books.
 Her writing and oratory skills made her